Vocalises for beginners need to teach them how to execute vocal TECHNIQUE, not just stretch their muscles with a warmup.

 First of all, they need to know that you are after a certain kind of sound!
 Imagine a mosquito, buzzing around their ears...
 I like to use this sound a lot, when giving singers an example of what I am after.

-The "mosquito" trick: find the note with a tiny sound, then "swell" it.
-But before opening up with the sound, focus it.
+The "mosquito" trick: find your note and start it with a tiny sound, then "swell" it.
+But before opening up big with the sound, focus it.
 Find the bell-like tone that comes from placing the sound where it can "ping".

 What?
 How?
 Well, it takes practice, and much exaggeration of vocalise exercises to reliably be able to find that focused sound again and again.